libdebug/libdebug/docs/basics/detach_and_gdb.md

     ```

 !!!
 WARNING "What happens to the running process?"
     When you terminate a [Debugger](../../from_pydoc/generated/debugger/debugger/) object, the process is forcibly killed.
-If you wish to detach from the process and continue execution before terminating it, you should use the `detach()` command before.
+If you wish to detach from the process and continue the execution before terminating the debugger, you should use the `detach()` command before.